-This time, I flew from Heathrow to San Jose, California, where I’ll be spending a week (for work).
-Then I’ll back be in Phoenix the following week (work again), before spending a week travelling around Arizona, enjoying the winter sun.
-Finally, I’m flying to Boston to see Amanda for the weekend, which will make an interest contrast (similar to last year, when I flew from Phoenix to Chicago).
-From Boston, I’m flying home at the end of January.
+This time, I flew from Heathrow to San Jose, California, where I spent a week (for work).
+Then I was back in Phoenix the following week (work again), before spending a week travelling around Arizona, enjoying the winter sun.
+Finally, I flew to Portland (Maine) to see Amanda for the weekend, which was an interest contrast (similar to last year, when I flew from Phoenix to Chicago).
+From there, it was on to Boston to fly home at the end of January.

-As usual, I’m flying with British Airways to and from the US, while, due to time constraints, I’m doing the internal travel by plane as well, flying from San Francisco to Phoenix with American and from Phoenix to Boston with Delta.
+As usual, I flew with British Airways to and from the US, while, due to time constraints, I did the internal travel by plane as well, flying from San Francisco to Phoenix with American and from Phoenix to Portland with Delta.
 I’d have loved to have done either (or both) of those legs by train, but it wasn’t feasible.

 You can read more about the flight after the gallery.